...

 Is this an authentic Bienenstich recipe?

 Yes!
-Being a classic of the German kitchen there are very few variations of Bienenstich floating around, after all, why improve on perfection?
+As a classic of the German kitchen, there are very few variations of Bienenstich floating around.
+After all, why improve on perfection?

-I do think that infusing the cream with a liqueur, or perhaps orange blossom water could give it a lovely twist.
+VARIATION: In saying that, infusing the cream with a liqueur or orange blossom water could give it a lovely twist.

 With sweet and sticky honey, crunchy almonds and luscious vanilla custard – Bienenstich is one of Germany’s most popular cakes!